-The first obvious thing is as follows: there is no use fighting with market makers – after all, it is not for nothing that they are called “smart money” in the West, and ordinary traders are called “housewives”.
+The first obvious thing is as follows: there is no use fighting with market makers – after all, it is not for nothing that they are called “smart money”, and ordinary traders are called “housewives”.
 They know better than we do how the price will behave and how to make money on it (surely, they push the price by themselves!).

 Unfortunately, we don’t have the precision tools to track market maker, so all we can do is to try imitating its behavior in the market.

 What do we need to do it?
 We need to act against the market crowd since this is their (market makers’) primary strategy, otherwise they would simply not make money.

 The second obvious thing is as follows: finally, we should realize that indicators are a dead-end road.
 The market and, in particular, market makers don’t take them into account, and we’ll try to prove it in our next articles (1, 2, 3).
 The only useful indicators are the informative ones, for example, round-levels, trading sessions or news indicator.